-However, a large corporation can use (1) or (2), whichever applies, only for determining the amount of its first installment in any tax year.
+However, a large corporation can use (1) or (2), whichever applies, only for determining its first installment in any tax year.
 If the installment determined under (1) is greater than that determined and paid under (2), add the difference to the next required installment.
 A large corporation is one with at least \$1 million of taxable income in any of the last 3 years.
+For this purpose, taxable income is modified to exclude net operating loss or capital loss carrybacks or carryovers.